goto-bus-stop/slate-irc-twitch/README.md

 Disable subscriber-only mode.

-### client.timeout(channel, user)
+### client.timeout(channel, user, duration = 600)

-Times out a user.
-This will stop them from chatting for 10 or so minutes.
+Times out a user for `duration` seconds.
+This will stop them from chatting for the given amount of seconds; 10 minutes by default.

 ## Licence